asclepius/asclepius.github.com/_posts/2012-11-19-traffic-lights.markdown

 5. See if you can figure out how to make the lights blink at different speeds.
 Can you turn multiple lights on at a time?
 Can you turn them into christmas lights instead of traffic lights?

+## Tips ##

+* Ctrl-C will stop the program.
+* Make sure you shutdown the pi properly or you could fry the sd card.
+(Or corrupt the filesystem).
+* A USB key (you will need a USB hub so you can use keyboard mouse and usb stick at the same time) will allow you to take your code home!